laboon/cs0401/labs/lab07/Lab07.md

 Are there certain cases when Pangloss's optimism makes more sense, or when Martin's pessimism makes more sense?

 Software engineering is often a study of trade-offs; there is seldom one "right answer" to a problem.
-The trade-off here is between CPU usage (lots of copying) and overallmemory usage (from having large arrays with many locations allocated but not used).
+The trade-off here is between CPU usage (lots of copying) and overall memory usage (from having large arrays with many locations allocated but not used).
 Unthinking pessimism _or_ optimism can be a recipe for disaster, or at least suboptimal rutabaga storage.

 ## Tips